|

 in 1992, Microsoft thought in terms of developing separately 2 lines of

 operating systems, Windows NT and Windows 98.
+Each line of Windows

 operating systems had its own strengths and weaknesses which could lead to

-user.
-Windows NT was more stable and good for advanced networking especially
+in time, it was more stable and good for advanced networking especially

 but worked best and was most compatible with hardware of larger machines so